wp-plugins/flat-twitter/readme.txt

 Feeds widget has three different options as well.
 You can choose to display the feeds from your user timeline, home timeline or the result of search Twitter.
 When displaying a feed, if enabled, you will be able to show the image or/and the Youtube video attached to it.
 In addition the Feeds widget makes use of caching system, supports emoji, reply button, retweet button and follow button.

+You can see a live demo at http://lambertmb.com/flat-twitter/

 If you have suggestions feel free to email me at hello@lambertmb.com.

 == Installation ==